 "Is it powerful enough or is it too powerful?"

-Today, I’ll be putting 5 car pressure washers to the test.
+Today, I’ll be putting 5 pressure washers to the test to find the best car pressure washer.
 But that’s not all; I’ve also prepared an extensive guide so that you can learn how to wash your car the right way.

 Excited?
 Well, let’s get started then!